 |£5,000,000 - £9,999,999||0.175%|

-In order to decide whether the Flagstone platform is right for you, a Flagstone adviser will produce a bespoke illustration of the rates that you could achieve and take you through this and a demo of how the platform works.
-If you have a minimum of £250,000 in cash that you are looking to deposit, request an illustration from a Flagstone adviser now.
+In order to decide whether the Flagstone platform is right for you, Flagstone can create an illustration of the rates that you could achieve and the team at Flagstone can discuss this with you and provide a demo of how the platform works.
+If you have a minimum of £250,000 in cash that you are looking to deposit, create an illustration from a Flagstone now.

 When you are ready to proceed, complete the application pack that will be emailed to you – this can be either completed online or printed and completed by hand, then scanned back to Flagstone.